School of Science and Engineering: Recognition

 In 2018, SEM was ranked as the 13th best public high school in America by U.S. News & World Report.

 In 2019, SEM was ranked as the number 1 best public high school in Texas by the U.S. News & World Report.
 SEM also ranked 12th place as the best public high school in America.

+In 2026, SEM was ranked as the number 3 best public high school in Texas by the U.S. News & World Report.
+SEM also ranked 23rd as the best public high school in America.

 Extracurricular activities

 Due to rules and regulations involving magnet schools, SEM has no sports teams (although students may participate in those of their home schools).
 However, it does provide a wide variety of extracurricular activities and UIL teams: